karwa/swift-url/README.md

 url // "https://github.com/apple/swift"
 ```

-Make sure to read the [Getting Started](GettingStarted.md) guide for an overview of what you can do with `WebURL`.
+Visit [the documentation](https://karwa.github.io/swift-url/main/documentation/weburl/weburl/) for an overview of what you can do with `WebURL`.

 ## Integration with swift-system